triggermesh/docs/docs/targets/logz.md

 # Event Target for Logz.io
-This event target integrates with Logz.io by using received CloudEvent's to ship messages to Logz.io
+This event target integrates with Logz.io by using received CloudEvent's to ship messages to [Logz.io](https://logz.io/)

 ## Prerequisites
 * Logz.io account.
-* Logz.io Shipping token.
+* A Logz.io Shipping [token](https://docs.logz.io/user-guide/tokens/)

 ## Deploying an Instance of the Target